 Rosa ‘Princess Alexandra of Kent’ has been rather swamped by Geranium psilostemon, and so hasn’t put on as much growth as I would like.
-Since I culled the Geranium, ‘Princess Alex’ has been getting going.
+Since I culled the geranium, ‘Princess Alexandra of Kent’ has been getting going.
 This hoverfly has come to take a look.

-Another Geranium that has just flowered and flowered and never stopped is ‘Tiny Monster’.
-I had to water the Mystery Rose yesterday, and ‘Tiny Monster’ got a drenching too.
+Another geranium that has just flowered and flowered and never stopped is ‘Tiny Monster’.

-Now I can give my full attention to K. She has been doing craft at the table, browsing my photos and not pausing to take a breath whilst she talks.
+Now I can give my full attention to my step-daughter.
+She has been doing craft at the table, browsing my photos and not pausing to take a breath whilst she talks.
 She multi-tasks beautifully.

 If you have enjoyed this post, then consider clicking the ‘Follow’ button at the base of this post.
 You will receive an email every time I post.
 You can also share the post via the usual social media channels, and via email.